spywhere/Javatar/README.md

 Example of Javatar Packages is located inside Javatar's Java folder (`PACKAGES_PATH/Javatar/Java`)

 ### Additional Packages
-By default, Javatar package will include Java SE7 class list inside its package.
-This will make Javatar take a little longer to install/update from Package Control.
-For other Java version, you can check out a link to additional package inside *Help and Support > Download Packages* menu.
+By default, Javatar is not include any additional packages inside its package.
+This helps Javatar faster to install/update from Package Control but that not provides any support for some features (for example, Organize Imports).
+To solve this problem, Javatar will automatically download and install necessary packages when startup.
+For other packages, you can download and install using *Packages Manager... > Install Packages...* menu.

 ### Package Channels
 #### Stable Channel